MobiLLMs/MobiLLMs.github.io/_pages/about.md

 layout: about
 title: MobiLLMs 2024
 permalink: /
-subtitle:
+subtitle: Workshop on Mobile Computing with Large Language Models

 profile:
-  align: center
+  align: right
-  image: background.webp
+  image:
   image_circular: false # crops the image to make it circular
   more_info: # >
     # <p>555 your office number</p>